If your content development is an afterthought, you’re doing it wrong.

 At Siege, our content development process consists of five primary steps.

-These process development steps give direction to capture traffic opportunities and act as a framework to create something that outranks competition long term.
+These process development steps give direction to capture traffic opportunities and act as a framework to create something that outranks the competition long term.

 Content audits take on a number of forms.
 In the spirit of this post, we’ll discuss these audits for the purpose of content development.